 We are not profitable and have incurred losses in each year since our inception in October 2007, and we do not know whether or when we will become profitable.
 We have only a limited operating history upon which to evaluate our business and prospects.
 We continue to incur significant research, development and other expenses related to our ongoing operations.
-As of March 31, 2017, we had an accumulated deficit of \$241.9 million.
+As of June 30, 2017, we had an accumulated deficit of \$267.6 million.

-We expect that our operating losses will substantially increase for the foreseeable future as we prepare for the potential commercialization of tenapanor and RDX7675, incur manufacturing and development costs for tenapanor, RDX7675, and RDX8940, including costs associated with completing the on-going Phase 3 development of tenapanor in IBS-C and in hyperphosphatemia, completing the on-going onset-of-action trial and the Phase 3 clinical trial for RDX7675, and commencing clinical development of RDX8940, and as we continue our discovery and research activities.
+We expect that our operating losses will substantially increase for the foreseeable future as we prepare for the potential commercialization of tenapanor and RDX7675, incur manufacturing and development costs for tenapanor, RDX7675, and RDX8940, including costs associated with completing the on-going Phase 3 development of tenapanor in IBS-C and in hyperphosphatemia, completing the on-going onset-of-action trial and the Phase 3 clinical trial for RDX7675, and preparing for the future clinical development of RDX8940, and as we continue our discovery and research activities.